ILIAS-eLearning/ILIAS/components/ILIAS/IpAddress/README.md

 # IpAddress Component

-This directory contains the IpAddress component, which is responsible for the handling of IP-Address based access restrictions.
+This directory contains the IpAddress component, which is responsible for managing named IP address ranges (so-called IP address definitions) for later use in access control by other components.

 Currently, this component is integrated into the Test component, with plans to integrate into the User component (by replacing `ClientIP` (`components/ILIAS/User/src/Profile/Fields/Standard/ClientIP.php`)